-Five mission statements provide structure and purpose to the Department of Counseling.
-First, the Mission Statement of the University provides a framework for focusing on engaged scholarship, learner centered programs, and responsible stewardship.
+Five mission statements provide structure and purpose to the Counseling program at The University of Memphis.

+The Strategic Plan of the university provides a framework for focusing on engaged scholarship, learner centered programs, and responsible stewardship.
 Second, the College of Education specifies the preparation of candidates to serve a diverse community.
-Third, The Mission Statement of the American Counseling Association (ACA) defines Professional Counseling and identifies the role of the Professional Counselor in various settings.
-Fourth, the mission statement of the counseling program connects the preceding mission statements to the art and science of educating Professional Counselors.
+Third, the mission of the American Counseling Association (ACA) and ACA Code of Ethics define Professional Counseling and identifies the role of the Professional Counselor in various settings.
+Fourth, the mission statement and objectives of the counseling program connects the preceding mission statements to the art and science of educating Professional Counselors.
 Finally, each counseling concentration has developed a specific mission statement to further develop the precepts outlined by the counseling department mission statement.
-From these documents, the department faculty members have identified eight over-arching program objectives for student learning outcomes.
+From these documents, the department faculty members have identified over-arching program objectives for student learning outcomes.